rustnl/rustnl2025/src/pages/events/safety-critical.md

 The Safety-Critical Rust Consortium, backed by the Rust Foundation, aims to foster responsible use of the Rust programming language within safety-critical software.

-The meeting is for members of the consortium.
+The meeting is invite-only for members of the consortium.
 For details see the link below.